roryp/accessibilitydemo/demo.md

 ---

-## 2  Initial Testing  Accessibility Insights & Axelinter
+## 2  Initial Testing  Accessibility Insights & Axe linter

 1. Serve or open **`index.html`** in Chrome/Edge.
 2. Click the **Accessibility Insights for Web** extension icon.
 3. Run a **FastPass** to capture an automated + tabstops report.
 (Export if you like.)
-4. Optional but handy: In VS Code run **Axelinter**.
+4. Optional but handy: In VS Code run **Axe linter** extension.
 This shows identical issues in the **Problems** panel.
 5. Fix any lowhanging fruit right away, then rerun FastPass to confirm they are gone.

 Why both?
-Axelinter gives realtime feedback while you edit; FastPass provides a formal report you can export or attach to a PR.
+Axe linter gives realtime feedback while you edit; FastPass provides a formal report you can export or attach to a PR.

 ---

-## 3  SemiAI Fixes with Copilot Completions (IDE)
+## 3  Semi AI Fixes with Copilot Completions (IDE)

 1. Open a file flagged by FastPass/Axelinter.
 2. Add a guiding comment such as `<!-- TODO add alt text -->` and press **Tab** to accept Copilots suggestion.